Serving our customers

 We’re also able to help customers with some medical conditions and other accessibility requirements.

-We offer alternative bill formats and emergency bottled water supplies in the event of an incident to nearly 50,000 vulnerable customers through the Priority Services Register.
+We offer alternative bill formats and emergency bottled water supplies in the event of an incident to over 100,000 vulnerable customers through the Priority Services Register.
+Over the next five years we are looking to increase this further and support over 400,000 customers by 2025.

 The Priority Service Register helps us to support customers like Adam, who is on the Priority Services Register due to his Diabetes and dialysis treatment.